The Dangers Of Fleas And Ticks For Cats

 Ticks on cats are not as common as ticks on dogs because of grooming habits and lifestyle.
 However, cats can get ticks and they can become a health issue if left untreated.
 Ticks feed on the blood of the host, using tiny but sharp teeth to embed themselves firmly into the skin and soft tissue of cats.
 Because they penetrate into the bloodstream, ticks can also spread blood-borne illnesses.
 We recommend tick products for cats on a case by case basis.

 Ticks on cats cause welts and bruises around the area being fed on.
 It is also common to find the tick still attached.
-If you find a tick on your cat, please bring your cat in so we can show you the safest way to remove the tick and help formulate a plan to avoid ticks going forward.
-The various methods for treating ticks on cats include:
+If you find a tick on your cat, please bring your cat in so we can show you the safest and most effective way to remove the tick and help formulate a plan to avoid ticks going forward.

 What You Should Know About Cat Flea Prevention/Treatment